abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 functions you can inherit by using the new keyword and the Boolean data type.
-View this is a analogy to inheritance - although it's important to remember that JavaScript is prototype-based, not class-based (the `class keyword` introduced in ES2015 is just syntactic sugar (Mozilla)).
+View this is a analogy to inheritance - although it's important to remember that JavaScript is prototype-based, not class-based (the `class keyword` introduced in ES2015 is just syntactic sugar (see the Prototype Chain, below).

 **`=>`**